discourse/discourse-developer-docs/docs/03-code-internals/20-form-kit.md

 ### upload_image

 Takes an image path on the filesystem and uploads it for the field.
-Only available for: [image](/docs/guides/frontend/form-kit/controls/image).
+Only available for the `Image` control.

 **Example**